Skilling review

 Education Resources at Skilling

-To trade effectively with Skilling, it's important to get a have a good understanding of the Skilling trading tools and the markets.
+To trade effectively with Skilling, it's important to have a good understanding of the Skilling trading tools and the markets.
 Make sure you make full use of all education tools.
-This includes eduction tools with Skilling and externally.
+Including educational tools with Skilling and externally.

-Take time to look around the Skilling platforms and train yourself to think more systematically and logically about the markets.
-It's a new skill-set for many, but it is what the market requires of you.
+Take an analytical approach to trading with Skilling.
+Explore the Skilling platform and train yourself to think systematically and logically about the markets.

 Customer Support at Skilling